samdotdev/discache/README.md

 **Discache** allows you to convert those files back to viewable pictures.

 This tool works with vanilla Discord.
-You won't need to have
+You won't need to have any
 3rd party programs such as **[BetterDiscord](https://betterdiscord.app/)**.

 | Canary  | Vanilla | Test Build |